God of War (2005 video game): Plot

 Kratos enters the Desert of Lost Souls, and Athena tells him Pandora's Box is hidden in a temple chained to the back of the Titan Cronos—a punishment by Zeus for Cronos' role in the Great War.
 Kratos summons Cronos, climbs for three days before reaching the Temple entrance, overcomes an array of deadly traps and an army of monsters, and eventually finds the Box.
 But Ares, aware of his former servant's success, kills Kratos as he is leaving the Temple by hurling a large pillar into him.
 While harpies take the Box to Ares, Kratos falls into the Underworld.
 He battles his way through the fiery realm of the dead, and with help from the mysterious gravedigger, who tells him Athena is not the only god watching over him, he escapes and returns to Athens.

 Kratos recovers Pandora's Box from Ares, opens it, and uses its power to become godlike and engages Ares in a fierce battle.
 Despite Ares' best efforts to destroy Kratos physically and mentally, including stripping him of all weapons and magic and then forcing him to relive his family's death, Kratos overcomes and kills Ares with the Blade of the Gods, a giant sword that was being used as an ornamental bridge to Athens.
 The city is saved, and Athena tells Kratos that although his sins are forgiven, the gods cannot erase his nightmares.
 Forsaken by the gods, he tries to commit suicide by casting himself into the Aegean Sea, but Athena intervenes and transports him to Mount Olympus.
-As a reward for his services to the gods, Athena provides Kratos with a new set of blades and the seat as the new God of War.
+As a reward for his services to the gods, Athena provides Kratos with a new set of blades and the seat as the new God of War where he watches over all the world's wars throughout history.